bernhardsen/aco2023_csharp/README.md

 ### Day 4: Scratchcards
 Pretty simple task.
 So simple that I went back to a procedural solution, and didn't bother creating a class for it.

+### Day 5: If You Give A Seed A Fertilizer
+First kinda tricky problem of the year.
+Part 1 was trivial.
+Did part 2 with brute force first, and it took about 20 minutes.
+Later I refactored into looking up whole ranges at once, which resulted in a run-time of 4 ms on my machine (for part 2 only).